-The University of North Carolina at Asheville maintains a system whereby University SPA employees participate in a work planning and performance appraisal program.
+The University of North Carolina at Asheville maintains a system whereby University SHRA employees participate in a work planning and performance appraisal program.
 Supervisors and managers direct this program while promoting active employee involvement in the process.
 The Performance Management System ensures that employees:

 - are aware of their principal job functions,